Fluctuations around a homogenised semilinear random PDE: Reconstruction theorem

 \begin{remark} We did not specify the continuity of the map $\CR$ with respect to different models.
 We will continue to omit continuity statements in the sequel, on one hand for the sake of easing the presentation, and on the other hand due to the fact that since all the operations discussed here are linear, the ``linearisation trick'' of \cite[Prop~3.11]{HP} automatically implies all the required continuity properties. \end{remark}

 \begin{proof} The proof is very similarly to that of \cite[Thm~4.10]{Mate}, but due to the central role of the statement in our proof, we provide some detail.
 The uniqueness part is quite straightforward: take two $\CC^{\underline\alpha,\eta}$ distributions $\xi_1,\xi_2$ that have the properties claimed for $\CR f$ in the theorem.
-Their difference then vanishes away from $P$, and thanks to the bound \eqref{eq:reco on boundary}, must belong to $\CC^{\underline\alpha,\eta}$.
-Since $\eta > -2$ however, such a distribution necessarily vanishes.
+Their difference then vanishes away from $P$, and thanks to the bound \eqref{eq:reco on boundary}, must belong to $\CC^{\sigma,\eta}$.
+Since $\sigma > -1$ such a distribution has to vanish on $P_1$ and since $\eta > -2$ it has to vanish on $P_0$, so that $\xi_1 = \xi_2$.

 To construct $\CR$, we use essentially the same construction as in the proof of \cite[Prop.~6.9]{regularity}.
 Similarly to the construction of the functions $\phi_{x,n}$ performed there, we can find, for every $n \in \N$, a countable index set $\Xi_n$ and functions $\phi_{x,n}$ with $n \in \N$ and $x \in \Xi_n$ with the following properties.
 There exist constants $c_i > 0$ such that: \begin{claim} \item[(i)] For every $n \in \N$ and $x \in \Xi_n$ there exists $\psi \in \CB$, $y \in \R^{d+1}$ with $|y|_{P_1} = 2^{-n}$ such that, setting $\lambda = 2^{-n-1}$, one has $\phi_{x,n} = c_1 \lambda^{d+2} \psi_{y}^\lambda$. \item[(ii)] For every ball $B$ of (parabolic) radius $\lambda$, there exist at most $c_2\lambda^{d+1}$ elements $x \in \Xi_n$ with $\supp \phi_{x,n} \cap B \neq \emptyset$. \item[(iii)] For every $y \in \R^{d+1}$ with $0 < |y|_{P_1} \le 1$, one has $\sum_{n \in \N}\sum_{x \in \Xi_n} \phi_{x,n}(y) = 1$. \end{claim} (Note that the sum appearing in the last claim always converges since, by the first two properties, it is guaranteed to only contain finitely many terms.)